set R prompt with project name and R version

 logical

-Including the PID is helpful for the rare occasion when a process is
+whether to include the process ID in the prompt.
+Including the PID is helpful for the rare occasion when a process is hung and needs to be stopped directly.- resetPrompt

 logical

-back to the default R prompt, that is, no color and no projectName.
+whether to revert all changes to the prompt back to the default R prompt, that is, no color and no projectName.- addEscape

 logical

-to sidestep the problem of calculating the correct character length.
+.
+Apparently most versions of RStudio will already adjust (and prevent) colorizing the prompt during editing, presumably to sidestep the problem of calculating the correct character length.
+By default whenaddEscape

-, it checks whether environmental
+, it checks whether environmental variableRSTUDIO

-(running inside RStudio) then sets
+(running inside RStudio) then setsaddEscape=FALSE

-; otherwise it defines addEscape=TRUE
+; otherwise it definesaddEscape=TRUE

 .